CrazyNeil/OllamaSpring/README.md

 ## Http Proxy

-If your network accesses the internet through an HTTP proxy, now you can configure it using the Http Proxy feature in OllamaSpring().
+If your network accesses the internet through an HTTP proxy, now you can configure it using the Http Proxy feature in OllamaSpring (Tool Bar).

 ## Quick Completion